Skip to main content

 I am the tenant at [your address]

-I have damp and mould in my home.
+I have serious damp and mould in my home.
+I believe it is a hazard.

-Please send me a copy of your repairs policy and your damp and mould policy.
+Please send me copies of your repairs policy and your damp and mould policy.

 I look forward to hearing from you.